Lanovaz/shattered-glass/README.md

     identity of any information shard at runtime.
 It is computationally intractable for an attacker to deduce shard relationships.

-4. Shard Server simplicity; servers simply need t store shards by UII and return shards by UII.
+4. Shard Server simplicity; servers simply need to store shards by UII and return shards by UII.
 All other processing is performed on the client.